What It's Really Like Inside Buckingham Palace

 STEVE PARSONS/AFP/Getty Images

-Luminaries ranging from a 7-year-old Mozart and Charles Dickens to Benedict Cumberbatch and David Beckham have been received at Buckingham Palace over the years, proof it's been a hotbed of pop culture throughout its existence.
+Luminaries ranging from a 7-year-old Mozart and Charles Dickens to Benedict Cumberbatch and David Beckham have been received at Buckingham Palace over the years, proof it's been a hotbed of pop culture throughout its existence, and more than 50,000 people visit each year for state banquets, lunches, dinners, receptions and garden parties.

+But the majority of the vast palace, comprising four wings built around an open courtyard, is obviously off limits to everyone who doesn't need to be there for work, play or everyday living.

-But even if you spend a couple of hours there rambling around, you're only scratching a tiny fraction of the surface of a building that first started to take shape in 1703, was steadily expanded and renovated over the centuries and has been the principal state residence of the queen of England since Victoria was that queen.
+And even if you spent a couple of hours there rambling around, you'd only be scratching a tiny fraction of the surface of a building that first started to take shape in 1703, was steadily expanded and renovated over the centuries and has been the principal state residence of the queen of England since Victoria was that queen.
 In fact, Queen Victoria moved in as a bachelorette (two months before she got married) before it was even finished, ready to assert her independence as soon as possible.
-Then, to give her husband, Prince Albert, something to do, she put him in charge of putting the finishing touches on Buckingham Palace.
+She put her husband, Prince Albert, in charge of putting the finishing touches on Buckingham Palace.

 If only those walls could talk…and luckily they do, a little…